Sowerby Bridge Town Hall: History

-A clock, financed by public subscription and intended to serve as memorial to local service personnel who had died in the Crimean War, was installed in the third stage of the tower in 1863.
+An hour-striking clock, financed by public subscription and intended to serve as memorial to local service personnel who had died in the Crimean War, was installed in the third stage of the tower in 1863; the clock was manufactured by William Potts of Leeds, the bell was by John Warner.

 The directors of the company who had developed the building let part of the structure to the local board of health for use as their offices.
 They had hoped that the local board would ultimately purchase the building but this never transpired.
 After the resolution of a dispute with a director who disapproved of the sale, the directors instead sold it to the Halifax Joint Stock Banking Company, later known as the West Yorkshire Bank, in May 1881.
 However, the auditorium continued to be used as a public events venue for concerts and other performances for the rest of the 19th century.

 The complex was then acquired by the Sowerby Bridge Liberal Association for use as a Liberal Club in January 1903.
 After a period of declining use, and then a period of disuse in the 1950s, the auditorium and the rest of the Hollins Mill Lane wing was demolished and the remaining Town Hall Street wing became a branch of Lloyds Bank in 1963.
-Following the closure of the Lloyds Bank branch in 2018, the building was vacant again, until it was acquired by a restauranteur, Raj Panesar, who began work to convert it into a restaurant in March 2022.
+Following the closure of the Lloyds Bank branch in 2018, the building was vacant again, until it was acquired by a restaurateur, Raj Panesar, who began work to convert it into a restaurant in March 2022.